dhellmann/pymotw/PyMOTW/weakref/index.rst

 Caching Objects
 ===============

-The ref and proxy classes are considered "low level".
-While they are useful for maintaining weak references to individual objects and allowing cycles to be garbage collected, if you need to create a cache of several objects the WeakKeyDictionary and WeakValueDictionary provide a more appropriate API.
+The :class:`ref` and :class:`proxy` classes are considered "low level".
+While they are useful for maintaining weak references to individual objects and allowing cycles to be garbage collected, if you need to create a cache of several objects the :class:`WeakKeyDictionary` and :class:`WeakValueDictionary` provide a more appropriate API.

-As you might expect, the WeakValueDictionary uses weak references to the values it holds, allowing them to be garbage collected when other code is not actually using them.
+As you might expect, the :class:`WeakValueDictionary` uses weak references to the values it holds, allowing them to be garbage collected when other code is not actually using them.

-To illustrate the difference between memory handling with a regular dictionary and WeakValueDictionary, let's go experiment with explicitly calling the garbage collector again:
+To illustrate the difference between memory handling with a regular dictionary and :class:`WeakValueDictionary`, let's go experiment with explicitly calling the garbage collector again:

 .. include:: weakref_valuedict.py
     :literal: